solana-foundation/developer-content/docs/advanced/lookup-tables.md

-After you have created your lookup table, and stored your needed address on chain (via extending the lookup table), you can create a `v0` transaction to utilize the on chain lookup capabilities.
+After you have created your lookup table, and stored your needed address on chain (via extending the lookup table), you can create a `v0` transaction to utilize the onchain lookup capabilities.

-Just like older `legacy` transactions, you can create all the [instructions](/docs/terminology.md#instruction) your transaction will execute on chain.
+Just like older `legacy` transactions, you can create all the [instructions](/docs/terminology.md#instruction) your transaction will execute onchain.
 You can then provide an array of these instructions to the [Message](/docs/terminology.md#message) used in the `v0 transaction.

 > NOTE: The instructions used inside a `v0` transaction can be constructed using